Your privacy and data protection

 We have a Data Protection Officer who makes sure we respect your rights and follow the law.
-If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer, Cath Temple, at DPO@southsomerset.gov.uk or by calling 01935 462462 and asking to speak to the Data Protection Officer.
+If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer, Brendan Downes, at DPO@southsomerset.gov.uk or by calling 01935 462462 and asking to speak to the Data Protection Officer.

 Do you know what personal information is?

 Personal information can be anything that identifies and relates to a living person.
 This can include information that, when put together with other information, can then identify a person.
 For example, this could be your name and contact details.

 Did you know that some of your personal information might be 'special'?

 Some information is 'special' and needs more protection due to its sensitivity.
 It's often information you would not want widely known and is very personal to you.
 This is likely to include anything that can reveal your:

 We may need to use some information about you to: